BibleResearch/bibleresearch.github.io/blog/_posts/2017-09-23-five-solae.md

 Many protestants are very familiar with the five 'solas' of the Reformation, but do you understand how they relate with one another?

-In 1965, <intro here> summarized the reformation in five exclusive statements deemed 'Solae' or 'Solas':
+The principles behind the reformation are often summarized in five exclusive statements deemed 'Solae' or 'Solas':

 - Sola Scriptura ("Scripture alone")
 - Sola Fide ("faith alone")